• Skip to primary navigation

 What can I serve this with?

-This easy-to-make roasted fennel recipe with potatoes makes an excellent side dish with almost any fish, chicken, or meat supper.
+This easy-to-make roasted fennel recipe with potatoes makes an excellent side dish with almost any baked fish, chicken, or meat supper.
 Once you taste these richly flavored vegetables, this will quickly become one of your go-to side dishes for everyday and festive occasions.

 More fennel recipes